exfm/node-respirator/README.md

 ## Why?

-Redis doesnt fire pub sub events when keys expire and probably never will.
+Redis doesn't currently fire pub sub events when keys are deleted or expired.
+Hopefully it will in [Redis 2.8](https://github.com/antirez/redis/issues/594) but until then respirator can help.

 This little guy just polls for the keys you're interested in and fires off a `<key_name>_expired` message.
 You can build really neat things with this.